From Magnets to Mattresses: China Dumps Products

 Wages are lower on average in Laos, and the rate of poverty is much higher.
 So if Chinese companies move to Laos to make beds, they could pay lower wages and lower tariffs and make more profits while likely producing at an even cheaper price point than can be managed from China.

 One can see that to compete, Americans are being asked to hit a moving target.
 Profits on mattresses produced in the United States are so low as to risk the closure of Simmons’s U.S. factories.
 Even with a 25 percent tariff on Chinese imports, hiring American workers at American wages is now cost-prohibitive.
 As a result, Simmons likely had to lay off U.S. workers.
-According to The Journal, Simmons cut about half of its U.S. workers, from 4,000 to 2,000, since 2018.
+According to the Journal, Simmons cut about half of its U.S. workers, to 2,000 from 4,000, since 2018.

 Magnets are another product that Chinese makers reportedly send to the United States at below the cost of production.
-Chinese magnets are used in common household items like headphones and televisions and are highly dependent upon rare earth elements (REE).
+Chinese magnets are used in common household items such as headphones and televisions and are highly dependent upon rare earth elements (REE).
 China dominates the international market for REE and has used that dominance to try to influence other countries, including Japan.
-China’s ban on REE exports to Japan in 2010 didn’t go so well, though, as Japan started to build alternative supply chains.
+China’s ban on REE exports to Japan in 2010 didn’t go so well, however, as Japan began to build alternative supply chains.

 Nevertheless, China still processes about 85 percent of global REE, giving it an edge in electronics manufacturing.
 Beijing tries to keep that edge by pricing its REE low to keep out other producers who could challenge its near monopoly.
-Prices for the REE, called neodymium-praseodymium oxide (NdPr), for example, dropped from about $176,000 per ton in March 2022 to about $50,000 per ton today, according to data provider Argus Media.
+Prices for the REE, called neodymium-praseodymium oxide (NdPr), for example, dropped to about $50,000 per ton today from about $176,000 per ton in March 2022, according to data provider Argus Media.
 At that price, it is hard for U.S. and Japanese manufacturers to make the long-term investments necessary to mine and refine the mineral.
 NdPr is the most profitable element of REE mining, so when its price is low, it is hard to turn a profit in many other related REE processing.

-Unfortunately, the Chinese Communist Party (CCP) is following an aggressive economic and military strategy that is turning global markets inside out with subsidies and tariffs.
-A return to sanity, where two wrongs do not make a right, first requires the CCP and its allies to reverse its non-market and militarist strategies.
+Unfortunately, the CCP is following an aggressive economic and military strategy that is turning global markets inside out with subsidies and tariffs.
+A return to sanity, in which two wrongs don’t make a right, first requires the CCP and its allies to reverse their nonmarket and militarist strategies.
 Then, the United States and our allies could relax a bit as well.
 Two rights would then make a right.
 Let’s do this together.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.